DmitrySiniukov/EnterpriseCourseWork/README.md

-The course work for Software Engineering.
+#The Software Engineering coursework.
-The program's main purpose is to schedule works of an enterprise.
+The project's main purpose is to build schedules for tasks and machines of an enterprise.